BuckWoody/PresentationsAndBlogs/K8s2AzureSQL/README.md

 In this article we'll explain the process for creating the entire Proof-of-Concept project.
 The general steps for creating the application are:

-1. Set up pre-requisites
+1. Set up prerequisites
-2. Write the application
+2. Create the application
 3. Create a Docker Container to deploy the application and test
 4. Create an Azure Container Service (ACS) Registry and load the Container to the ACS Registry
 5. Create the Azure Kubernetes Service (AKS) environment
 6. Deploy the application Container from the ACS Registry to AKS and test the application
+7. Test the application
-7. Clean up
+8. Clean up

 > Throughout this article, there are several values you should replace, as listed below.
 Ensure that you consistently replace these values for each step.
 You might want to open a text editor and drop these values in to set the correct values as you work though the Proof-of-Concept project:

 - *ReplaceWith_AzureSubscriptionName*: Replace this value with the name of the Azure subscription name you have.
 - *ReplaceWith_PoCResourceGroupName*: Replace this value with the name of the resource group you would like to create.
-- *ReplaceWith_AzureSQLDBServerName*: Replace this value with the name of the Azure SQL Database Server you create using the Azure Portal.
+- *ReplaceWith_AzureSQLDBServerName*: Replace this value with the name of the Azure SQL Database Server you create using the Azure portal.
-- *ReplaceWith_AzureSQLDBSQLServerLoginName*: Replace this value with the vaue of the SQL Server User Name you create in the Azure Portal.
+- *ReplaceWith_AzureSQLDBSQLServerLoginName*: Replace this value with the value of the SQL Server User Name you create in the Azure portal.
-- *ReplaceWith_AzureSQLDBSQLServerLoginPassword*: Replace this value with the vaue of the SQL Server User Password you create in the Azure Portal.
+- *ReplaceWith_AzureSQLDBSQLServerLoginPassword*: Replace this value with the value of the SQL Server User Password you create in the Azure portal.
-- *ReplaceWith_AzureSQLDBDatabaseName*: Replace this value with the name of the Azure SQL Database you create using the Azure Portal.
+- *ReplaceWith_AzureSQLDBDatabaseName*: Replace this value with the name of the Azure SQL Database you create using the Azure portal.
 - *ReplaceWith_AzureContainerRegistryName*: Replace this value with the name of the Azure Container Registry you would like to create.
 - *ReplaceWith_AzureKubernetesServiceName*: Replace this value with the name of the Azure Kubernetes Service you would like to create.

-## Pre-Requisites
+## Prerequisites
 The developers at AdventureWorks use a mix of Windows, Linux, and Apple systems for development, so they are using Visual Studio Code as their environment and git for the source control, both of which which run cross-platform.

 For the PoC, The team requires the following pre-requisites: